The Committee on Communications, Press and Publicity Shall:

 (5) provide the National Office with research and data on those local businesses engaged in communications arts and sciences; and

-(6) seek to insure that all people have a meaningful right to choose from and have access to a variety of high quality telecommunications goods and services at reasonable costs.
+(6) seek to ensure that all people have a meaningful right to choose from and have access to a variety of high-quality telecommunications goods and services at reasonable costs.

 The Committee on Community Coordination Shall: